A level and equivalent

 What will I study?

-Economics is essentially the study of who gets what, so on this course you’ll look at the allocation of jobs, wealth and resources in the UK and on a worldwide scale.
-Lessons are dynamic and you can expect to analyse and suggest solutions to the economic problems of the day.
+Economics is essentially the study of who gets what, so on this course you’ll look at the allocation of jobs, wealth and resources in both the UK and on a worldwide scale.
+We will also look at how the course relates to other subjects like history, geography, politics and sociology.
+There will be elements of Economics within all humanities and most social science courses and it will complement many of these subjects.

 How will I learn?

-Learning is dynamic and participatory.
-You can expect to be analysing and suggesting solutions to the economic problems of the day.
+Learning is dynamic and participatory, and in our lessons we analyse and suggest solutions to the economic problems of the day.

 How will I be assessed?